 getProgress()

-Returns the current loading progress.
+Returns current batch loading progress.

 function getProgress(): { loaded: number; total: number }